apache/tvm/go/README.md

-# tvmgo - Golang Frontend for TVM Runtime
+# gotvm - Golang Frontend for TVM Runtime

 This folder contain golang interface for TVM runtime.
 It brings TVM runtime to Golang.